astrogirlnim/Children_of_Singularity/documentation/s3-integration-guide.md

 ### Data Protection

-1. **Versioning**: Not enabled - releases are naturally versioned by path (v1.0.0/, v1.1.0/), and development assets are versioned by Git LFS
+1. **Versioning**: Not enabled - releases are naturally versioned by path (v1.0.0/, v1.1.0/), and development assets are managed via S3
 2. **Encryption**: S3 server-side encryption
 3. **Pre-signed URLs**: Time-limited access
 4. **Private Bucket**: No public read by default